Combination gun

 A combination gun is a firearm that usually comprises at least one rifled barrel and one smoothbore barrel, that is typically used with shot or some type of shotgun slug.
 Most have been break-action guns, although there have been other designs as well.
 Combination guns using one rifled and one smoothbore barrel are commonly found in an over-and-under configuration, while the side-by-side configuration is usually referred to as a cape gun.

-A combination gun with more than two barrels are called a drilling (German for "triplet") with three barrels, a vierling (German for "quadruplet") with four barrels, and a fünfling (German for "quintuplet") with five barrels.
-Combination guns generally use rimmed cartridges, as rimless cartridges are more difficult to extract from a break-action firearm.
+A combination gun with more than two barrels is called a drilling (German for "triplet") with three barrels, a vierling (German for "quadruplet") with four barrels, and a fünfling (German for "quintuplet") with five barrels.
+Combination guns generally use rimmed cartridges, as rimless cartridges are usually more difficult to extract from a break-action firearm.

 Use

-Combination guns have a long history in Europe, Middle East, Asia, and Africa that date back to the early days of cartridge firearms.
+Combination guns have a long history in Europe, the Middle East, Asia, and Africa that date back to the early days of metallic cartridge firearms.
 These guns are almost exclusively hunting arms.
-The advantage of having a single firearm that can fire both cartridges designed for rifled and smoothbore barrels, is that a single gun can be used to hunt a very wide variety of game, from deer to game birds, and the shooter can choose the barrel appropriate for the target in seconds.
+The advantage of having a single firearm that can fire both cartridges designed for rifled and smoothbore barrels is that a single gun can be used to hunt a very wide variety of game, from deer to game birds, and the shooter can choose the barrel appropriate for the target in seconds.
 As a result, they are popular with gamekeepers who often need the flexibility of the combination gun during their activities.

 Firing mechanisms

-The earliest combination guns were called swivel guns (not to be confused with the more widely known small cannon), which used a set of barrels designed to rotate to allow either the rifled or smoothbore barrel to line up with a flintlock mechanism.
+The earliest combination guns were called swivel guns, (not to be confused with the more widely known small cannon that is mounted on a swiveling stand or fork and allows a wide range of motion) which used a set of barrels designed to rotate to allow either the rifled or the smoothbore barrel to line up with a flintlock mechanism before firing.
 Modern combination guns tend to resemble double-barreled shotguns and double-barreled rifles, and are almost universally break open designs.
 Combination guns generally have a selector that allows the user to choose which barrel will fire.
-Three-barrel versions known as Drillings, are commonly found with two shotgun barrels and one rifle barrel, usually have two triggers, one for each shotgun barrel, and a selector that will allow one trigger to fire the rifle barrel.
-Four-barrel versions known as Vierlings, generally have two triggers, and selectors to switch each between the shotgun and rifle barrels.
+Three-barrel versions known as Drillings, are commonly found with two shotgun barrels and one rifle barrel, and generally have two triggers, one for each shotgun barrel, and a selector that will allow one trigger to fire the rifle barrel.
+Four-barrel versions known as Vierlings generally have two triggers, and selectors to switch between both the shotgun and rifle barrels.